A subscriber at my YouTube channel left me a great comment the other day:

 Here is the equity curve for one contract.
 I will show equity curves later with trading two contracts, so it is easier to compare equity curves, since the overall Net Profit is comparable.

 In general, this strategy is smoother than the first two, but that initial drawdown between trades 10 and 15 causes the CAGR/Max DD stats to be lower.

-That is one reason I like Monte Carlo analysis – it incorporates not just the worst drawdown, but ALL the drawdowns, in its analysis.
+That is one reason why I like Monte Carlo analysis – it incorporates not just the worst drawdown, but ALL the drawdowns, in its analysis.

-The Monte Carlo return/DD for this strategy is 2.09, which suggests it is better than the free algo, and better than Buy & Hold, on a risk adjusted basis.
+The Monte Carlo return/DD for this strategy is 2.09, which suggests it is better than the free algo, and better than Buy and Hold, on a risk adjusted basis.
 Intuitively, you can see that by the smoother equity curve shown below.

 The equity curve for this strategy is a combination of walkforward (out of sample) and real time out of sample.
 Real time performance is from August 2016.
 The strategy was developed with more walkforward data than that shown – I cut off some of the original walkforward years to make all trading strategies in this study have a consistent start date of January 1, 2014.

 As previously mentioned, excluding the initial drawdown, the equity curve for this strategy is smoother than the first two.

 I am a big fan of the adage, “if it looks too good to be true, it probably is.”
 That is certainly what I thought when I saw this strategy, created by J., a Strategy Factory trader/student based in the UK.